What is the Best Keyword Research Tool For You? [Free & Premium]

 That is an obvious growing trend and one that has been rising in popularity over 5 years.
 The best time to get in was 5 years ago, but this trend doesn't look to be stopping.
 That's a niche I'd be willing to enter.

 In contrast, here's what happens when I search for my favorite book store.

 It's a slow decline, but it's a decline.
 This downtrend means I wouldn't touch the physical book niche with a 10 foot pole.

 One feature that I love about Google Trends is that you can also find the keywords that have had a meteoric rise in recent times.
-While searching for my protein-related queries, I scolled down and found this gem.
+While searching for my protein-related queries, I scrolled down and found this gem of a keyword.

 But if you have an existing business, these explosive rises in search interest indicate a trend that you can take immediate advantage of.
 If you are looking at Google Trends and your competition isn't, you have the opportunity to grab a massive amount of visitors.
 Your competition won't even be aware of these new keywords if they aren't going out of their way to look for them.